-The Board of Directors currently consists of eight members.
-In accordance with our amended and restated certificate of incorporation, the Board of Directors is divided into three classes with staggered three-year terms and at the Annual Meeting, two Class I directors will be elected for three-year terms.
+As set by the Board of Directors, pursuant to our amended and restated bylaws, the current authorized number of directors constituting our entire board is nine.
+We currently have eight directors and one vacancy.
+In accordance with our amended and restated certificate of incorporation, the Board is divided into three classes with staggered three-year terms and at the Annual Meeting, two Class II directors will be elected for three-year terms.

-Because Mr. Parker is not standing for re-election, immediately following the Annual Meeting our Board will consist of seven directors, with one vacancy in each of Classes I and II.
+Mr. Wei has notified the Board of his decision not to stand for re-election at the Annual Meeting and, as a result, immediately following the Annual Meeting our Board will consist of seven directors, with one vacancy in each of Classes I and II.